sharmananya2309/leave_management3/README.md

 ✔ Calendar to visualize leave applications

 HOD Features:
 ✔ Approve or reject leave requests
+✔ Can see staff members of his department

 #Code contains
+1)Register page
+>for registering as a new member
+>for login

-1)Login page
+2)Login page
 >login using email and password
 >redirected to /staff page or /hod page according to the role defined in database

-2)staff page
+3)staff page
 >staff can see leaves left (casual leaves,sick leaves,paid leaves,unpaid leaves)
 >leave history:all the leaves they have taken in past
 >leave status:shows status of last leave request
 >calender
->Apply for leave button
+>Apply for leave button(redirects to a new page with a form)

 3)Apply for leave button
 >redirected to /apply-leave page